Note 2 - Summary of Significant Accounting Policies

 Revenue was comprised of the following for the periods presented:

-For the three months ended March 31, 2022, 21% of revenues were recognized at a single point in time, and 79% of revenues were recognized over time, respectively.
-For the three months ended March 31, 2021, 36% of revenues were recognized at a single point in time, and 64% of revenues were recognized over time, respectively.
+For the three and nine months ended September 30, 2022, 34% and 33% of revenue was recognized at a single point in time, and 66% and 67% of revenue was recognized over time, respectively.
+For the three and nine months ended September 30, 2021, 23% and 29% of revenue was recognized at a single point in time, and 77% and 71% of revenue was recognized over time, respectively.

 Gaming experience and Super League brand related advertising costs include the cost of ad production, social media, print media, marketing, promotions, and merchandising.
 The Company expenses advertising costs as incurred.
-Advertising costs are included in selling, marketing and advertising expenses in the accompanying statements of operations.
-Advertising expenses for the three months ended March 31, 2022 and 2021 were $150,000 and $134,000, respectively.
+Advertising costs are included in selling, marketing and advertising expense in the accompanying statements of operations.
+Advertising expense for the three and nine months ended September 30, 2022 was $126,000 and $409,000, respectively.
+Advertising expense for the three and nine months ended September 30, 2021 was $131,000 and $379,000, respectively.

 Engineering, Technology and Development Costs

 Components of our platform are available on a “free to use,” “always on basis,” and are utilized and offered as an audience acquisition tool, as a means of growing our audience, engagement, viewership, players and community.
-Engineering, technology and development related operating expenses includes the costs described below, incurred in connection with our audience acquisition and viewership expansion activities.
-Engineering, technology and development related operating expenses include (i) allocated internal engineering personnel expenses, including salaries, noncash stock compensation, taxes and benefits, (ii) third-party contract software development and engineering expenses, (iii) internal use software cost amortization expense, and (iv) technology platform related cloud services, broadband and other platform expenses, incurred in connection with our audience acquisition and viewership expansion activities, including tools and product offering development, testing, minor upgrades and features, free to use services, corporate information technology and general platform maintenance and support.
+Engineering, technology and development related operating expense includes the costs described below, incurred in connection with our audience acquisition and viewership expansion activities.
+Engineering, technology and development related operating expense includes (i) allocated internal engineering personnel expense, including salaries, noncash stock compensation, taxes and benefits, (ii) third-party contract software development and engineering expense, (iii) internal use software cost amortization expense, and (iv) technology platform related cloud services, broadband and other platform expense, incurred in connection with our audience acquisition and viewership expansion activities, including tools and product offering development, testing, minor upgrades and features, free to use services, corporate information technology and general platform maintenance and support.

 Cost Accumulation Model.
 Acquisitions that do not meet the definition of a business under ASC 805 are accounted for as an asset acquisition, utilizing a cost accumulation model.
 Assets acquired and liabilities assumed are recognized at cost, which is the consideration the acquirer transfers to the seller, including direct transaction costs, on the acquisition date.
 The cost of the acquisition is then allocated to the assets acquired based on their relative fair values.
 Goodwill is not recognized in an asset acquisition.
 Direct transaction costs include those third-party costs that can be directly attributable to the asset acquisition and would not have been incurred absent the acquisition transaction.